-My current research project, "The Birth of Black Internationalism: African Americans and the Battle for Haitian Sovereignty” is forthcoming with the University of Illinois Press.
-Opening in 1804, with the declaration of Haitian independence, this manuscript reveals how the struggle for Haitian sovereignty inspired U.S. black activists to develop a transnational political consciousness and to shape U.S. foreign policy towards African diasporic nations.
-It also exposes why the U.S. government denied Haiti’s sovereignty for several decades, how U.S. black leaders pressured the U.S. government for changes in its foreign policy towards Haiti, and what the debate over Haitian independence revealed about the larger battle over race and slavery throughout the Atlantic World.
+My second monograph, Fear of a Black Republic: Haiti and the Birth of Black Internationalism, examines how Haiti's rise as the first Black sovereign nation in the western hemisphere inspired Black political activism in the United States during the nineteenth century, especially in the realm of foreign policy.
+Specifically, it charts the long history of U.S. foreign policy towards Haiti from 1804 to the present, and reveals how the struggle for Haitian sovereignty inspired U.S. Black activists to develop a transnational political consciousness and to shape U.S. foreign policy towards African diasporic nations.
+It also exposes why the U.S. government denied Haiti’s sovereignty for several decades, how U.S. Black leaders pressured the U.S. government for changes in its foreign policy towards Haiti, and what the debate over Haitian independence revealed about the larger battle over race and slavery throughout the Atlantic World.
 To learn more about this project, click the link to the right.

 I have been fortunate to receive several prestigious fellowships, including the Ford Foundation Senior Fellowship, and I have given considerable service to the discipline.
-Currently, I am the President of the Association for the Study of the Worldwide African Diaspora (ASWAD), and an Executive Council member of the National Council for Black Studies (NCBS).
-I also serve on the Advisory Councils for the Journal of African American History, The Black Scholar, the International Journal for Africana Studies, and the Harvey Goldberg Series for Understanding and Teaching History.
+I am the immediate past President of the Association for the Study of the Worldwide African Diaspora (ASWAD), and an Executive Council member of the National Council for Black Studies (NCBS).
+I also serve on the Advisory Councils for the Journal of African American History, The Black Scholar, and the International Journal for Africana Studies.

 I received my B.A. from Stanford University and my M.A. and Ph.D. from Cornell University.
 During my career, I have won several significant awards including the coveted University Alumni Award for Distinguished Teaching and the University Distinguished Diversity Enhancement Award at Ohio State University (OSU).